webability-go/xamboo/README.md

 - The logs have now a format entry for pages log to define log format.
 - Minify and Compress engines let trace of quantity of bytes minified or compressed into HostWriter so they can be logged.
 - The plugins to load on sites are now into json config (Xamboo is the responsible to start and link plugins, not the CMS).
-- The funcion GetBuildID has been moved to utils.
+- The function GetBuildID has been moved to utils.
 - The runner now link all the pieces of code based on configuration, the launch the listeners.
 - The external engines are how automatically compiled if the .so is not present.
 - The external components are how automatically compiled if the .so is not present.